chrisjmccormick/chrisjmccormick.github.io/_posts/2019-07-22-BERT-fine-tuning.md

 - Tell the network to update parameters with optimizer.step()
 - Track variables for monitoring progress

-Evalution loop:
+**Evalution:**
 - Unpack our data inputs and labels
 - Load data onto the GPU for acceleration
 - Forward pass (feed input data through the network)
 - Compute loss on our validation data and track variables for monitoring progress

-So please read carefully through the comments to get an understanding of what's happening.
-If you're unfamiliar with pytorch a quick look at some of their [beginner tutorials](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#sphx-glr-beginner-blitz-cifar10-tutorial-py) will help show you that training loops really involve only a few simple steps; the rest is usually just decoration and logging.
+Pytorch hides all of the detailed calculations from us, but we've commented the code to point out which of the above steps are happening on each line.

+> *PyTorch also has some [beginner tutorials](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#sphx-glr-beginner-blitz-cifar10-tutorial-py) which you may also find helpful.*

 Define a helper function for calculating accuracy.